ianks/ianks.github.io/_includes/personal.md

 # Talks

-- I'm fascinated by Bitcoin, and have [given talks](/assets/docs/BitcoinPresentation.pdf) about to creative uses of blockchain technology.
+- I'm fascinated by Bitcoin, and have [given talks](/assets/docs/BitcoinPresentation.pdf) about the creative uses of blockchain technology.

 > “Everyone you will ever meet knows something you don't.”